zachesposito/zachesposito.github.io/_posts/2019-04-14-pdfs-in-node-js-part-1.markdown

 })();
 {% endhighlight %}

 The index script reads HTML from a file (`markup.html`) and passes the HTML as a string to the renderer's `generatePDFFromHTML()` method, defined above.
-That method returns the PDF as a [`Buffer`](https://nodejs.org/api/buffer.html#buffer_buffer), which is then written to an file.
+That method returns the PDF as a [`Buffer`](https://nodejs.org/api/buffer.html#buffer_buffer), which is then written to a file.